-- The Secretary of State has designated the country as one that repeatedly provides support for acts of international terrorism, - The United States has severed or does not conduct diplomatic relations with the country, or - The United States does not recognize the country's government, unless that government is eligible to purchase defense articles or services under the Arms Export Control Act.
+The Secretary of State has designated the country as one that repeatedly provides support for acts of international terrorism,

+- The United States has severed or does not conduct diplomatic relations with the country, or - The United States does not recognize the country's government, unless that government is eligible to purchase defense articles or services under the Arms Export Control Act.

-The following countries meet this description for 2004.
-Income taxes paid or accrued to these countries in 2004 do not qualify for the credit.
+The following countries meet this description for 2005.
+Income taxes paid or accrued to these countries in 2005 do not qualify for the credit.

 - Cuba.

 - Iran.

-- Iraq (taxes on income arising before June 28).

-- Libya (taxes on income arising before December 10).
+- Libya (but see Note. below).

 - North Korea.

 - Sudan.

 - Syria.